 Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 If you hear a strange sound coming from anywhere in the car, it means that Something is going wrong id going with your car.
-Noises like banging, squeaking, squealing, clicking, clunking, knocking, and grinding are all signs that a system component isn’t working right.
+A malfunctioning system part can be identified by unusual sounds such as pounding, squeaking, clicking, clunking, knocking, or grinding.

 The reason for a knocking sound from the front wheel is because of Bad Tires – A knocking sound may be heard if the tires are worn, unbalanced, or misaligned or if one of the tires has a broken belt.
 Wheel Bearings – If a wheel bearing is severely worn, it will prevent the wheel from turning freely.
 This could result in a knocking sound.